Venice is submerged in water due to flooding.

 Venice-flooding-3

-In fact, a project to protect the city from flooding has been underway since 2003 but has been stalled by lack of funding, scandals and delays.
+In fact, a project to protect the city from flooding had been underway since 2003 but had to be halted due to lack of funding, scandals, and delays.

 venice-914896102

-The flooding in Venice this time was caused by a combination of high tides and a meteorological storm caused by strong northeasterly winds in the Adriatic Sea.
-When these two phenomena combine, they create a phenomenon called Acqua Alta (high water).
+This flooding in Venice was caused by a combination of high tides and a meteorological storm with strong northeasterly winds over the Adriatic Sea.
+When these two phenomena combine, they create an event called Acqua Alta (high water).

-In a constantly changing climate, sea levels are rising and a sinking city like Venice is highly vulnerable to these changes.
-The ever-increasing frequency of the tides is a testament to this.
+In a climate of constant change, sea levels are rising, and a city like Venice, which is gradually sinking, is highly vulnerable to these changes.
+The ever-increasing frequency of tides is a testament to this.

 07_venice_gettyimages-1055211728

-"Unusual flooding in Venice is caused by climate change, and will occur not every 50 years as before, but every 3-5 years," said Alexey Kokorin, Director of the WWF Russia Climate and Energy Program.
+"The unusual flooding in Venice is caused by climate change, and it will not happen every 50 years as before, but every 3-5 years," said Alexey Kokorin, Director of the Energy and Climate Program at WWF Russia.

-The weather is forecast to worsen in the coming days and travellers are advised to exercise caution.
-The regions of Basilicata, Calabria and Sicily have also been put on maximum alert as rain and strong winds continue to batter southern Italy.
+Weather is forecast to worsen in the coming days and travelers are advised to exercise caution.
+The Basilicata, Calabria and Sicily regions are also on maximum alert as heavy rain and strong winds continue across southern Italy.